Victor Atiyeh: Governor of Oregon

 In 1974, Atiyeh ran for governor and lost to Democrat Robert W. Straub.
 After defeating former governor Tom McCall in the primary, Atiyeh ran against Straub again in the 1978 election, but won this time with 55 percent of the vote.
 He was the first Arab American to be elected as a U.S. governor.

 In 1982, Atiyeh won re-election to a second four-year term, winning 61.4% of the vote over Democrat Ted Kulongoski - the largest victory margin in 32 years for a gubernatorial election in Oregon.
 Atiyeh carried all 36 counties in the state.

 As governor, Atiyeh established new public safety programs for Oregon's traditional fishing and lumber trades.
 He provided incentives to bring new industries to the state to diversify the economy, including the opening of a trade office in Tokyo, Japan, Oregon's first overseas trade office.
 He launched a worldwide tourism initiative and worked towards the designation of the Columbia River Gorge as a national scenic preservation area.
 These efforts earned him the nickname "Trader Vic."
 As a result, the international concourse at Portland International Airport is dedicated to him and contains a statue of him.

 Atiyeh helped establish a statewide food bank, which was the nation's first.
 He also worked to raise awareness of the dangers of drunk driving and signed new laws against the practice.
 He chaired the Republican Governors Association and was the Republican National Convention's floor leader for President Ronald Reagan in 1984.

+1980 Eruption of Mount St. Helens

+One of the most publicized crises of Governor Atiyeh's first term was the historic eruption of Mount St. Helens, a volcano situated about 35 miles north of the Oregon-Washington border.
+The eruption happened on the morning of Sunday, May 18, 1980, and the initial eruption lasted about 9 hours.
+The eruption was and still is the most destructive volcanic eruption in United States history, killing 57 people and destroying 150 square miles of trees.
+Volcanic debris and ash was expelled over 15 miles into the air, and although southwesterly winds on the day of the eruption spared Oregon from experiencing the large amounts of ashfall that Washington and Idaho did from the initial eruption, there were heavy concerns about ash impacting water treatment facilities and other agricultural features in Oregon.
+Over the next few months, ash from subsequent smaller eruptions continued to intermittently impact Oregon, specifically in the Portland-metro area.
+Atiyeh's administration responded to the crisis by declaring a state of emergency in Clatsop, Columbia, Washington, Multnomah, and Clackamas Counties, and continuing to monitor water reservoirs and rainfall for dangerous amounts of acidity caused by the ashfalls in the following months.